deeplearner2019/hw-sw-coop/UCI_ADL/README.md

 It is about daily life activity recognition and contains more than 1000 samples.

 The baseline is a vanilla LSTM for classification.
-A naive implementation achieve >97% of categorical accuracy
+A naive implementation achieves >97% of categorical accuracy